-After an enjoyable flight – during which the cabin crew gave us Champagne to sip with the slices of our wedding cake that we took with us! – we began our trip in San Francisco, a city I’ve always been interested to visit.
+After an enjoyable flight, we began our trip in San Francisco, a city I’ve always been interested to visit.
 We packed a lot into the two full days we had there, and I can’t remember exactly what order we did them in, so rather than doing it chronologically, this is a post about all the things we found it possible to do in two days in San Francisco.
 I think it covers pretty much all the classic ‘must-do’ San Francisco stuff. :)

 The main attraction of this most touristy of San Francisco’s many piers/wharves is its colony of sealions, which you can find by walking to the end of the pier on the left-hand side.
 The sealions are rather fabulous, lounging around in the sun all snuggled together, and talking to each other a lot.
 There’s a bit of a fishy smell in the air around there though!!
 You can see the Golden Gate Bridge in the background.